Struct AppPath

 §Panics

-Methods panic if executable location cannot be determined (extremely rare).
-After first successful call, methods never panic (uses cached result).
+Constructor methods panic if the executable location cannot be determined (an extremely rare condition).
+After the first successful call, these methods never panic because the result is cached.

 §Examples